OliverLetterer/SPLMessageLogger/README.md

 ## Limitations

-This approach uses a custom trampoline written in raw assembly which is currently only available on actual device hardware, namely armv7, armv7s and arm64.
+This approach uses a custom trampoline written in raw assembly which is currently only available on i386, armv7, armv7s and arm64.

 ## Author